UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 ### ThinLinc

-You may get the best of the MATLAB graphics by runing it the ThinLinc environment.
+You may get the best of the MATLAB graphics by running it the ThinLinc environment.

 - For rackham (in [ThinLinc app](https://www.cendio.com/thinlinc/download/)): ``rackham-gui.uppmax.uu.se``